 - Replace the brush every three months (or sooner if your child tends to chew on it).

+We also have a separate guide to the best toothpastes for babies and children which explains how to choose the right toothpaste for your child’s age.
 This video shows some more simple advice for brushing a baby, toddler or child’s teeth:

 If your child won’t concentrate for the full two minutes or it’s a struggle to get a toothbrush in their mouth at all, try to make it more fun for them.
 You could use an egg timer to time the two minutes, make up a song to sing, or put a poster on the wall next to the sink for them to concentrate on.